themefisher/meghna-hugo/paisley/content/english/blog/debug-java-apps-on-k8s.md

     Peek into running pod by executing this command

+    ```bash
-    `kubectl exec -it "$(kubectl get pods | grep clouddriver | awk '{print $1}')" bash`
+    kubectl exec -it "$(kubectl get pods | grep clouddriver | awk '{print $1}')" bash
+    ```

-    execute `ps aux` to check processes running in the pod. the jvm parameters will be revealed as well. for me output is:
+    Execute `ps aux` to check processes running in the pod.
+The jvm parameters will be revealed as well.
+For me output is:

-{{% figure src="/images/blog/debug-java-apps-on-k8s/kubectl-get-pods.png" caption="kubectl-get-pods" style="width: 900px" %}}
+    {{< figure src="/images/blog/debug-java-apps-on-k8s/kubectl-get-pods.png" caption="Get processes running inside the pod" width="900px" >}}

 3. You can edit the yaml definition of pod using your cloud provider GUI or you can use kubectl.
     I'll describe both here, choose your preferred one.

     - **GUI way**

-        Find the deployment of CloudDriver and click Edit button to go to edit mode.
+        - Find the deployment of CloudDriver and click Edit button to go to edit mode.

-        {{% figure src="/images/blog/debug-java-apps-on-k8s/edit-pod-gui.png" caption="edit-pod-gui" style="width: 900px" %}}
+            {{< figure src="/images/blog/debug-java-apps-on-k8s/edit-pod-gui.png" width="900px" >}}

-        - Add `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=127.0.0.1:5005` to the line.
+        - Append below arguments to java
+            ```bash
+            -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=127.0.0.1:5005
+            ```
             You can replace 5005 with any other arbitrary free port number, you are required to change it e.g. to 5006 all across the guide in case of debugging multiple pods.

         - Find containers: line and add these two lines below it

-            ```bash
+            ```yaml
             - containerPort: 5005
               protocol: TCP
             ```

-            The final file should looks like the below image, beware of indentation, yaml files are very sensitive to formatting.
+        - The final file should looks like the below image, beware of indentation, yaml files are very sensitive to formatting.

-            {{% figure src="/images/blog/debug-java-apps-on-k8s/edit-pod-gui1.png" caption="edit-pod-gui1.png" style="width: 900px" %}}
+            {{< figure src="/images/blog/debug-java-apps-on-k8s/edit-pod-gui1.png" width="900px" >}}

         - Save the file, It will stop the pod and will create the new one reflecting the change we just made which makes it ready to connect to through Intellij

     - **CLI way**
+        - Run
+            ```bash
-        - `kubectl get deployment spin-clouddriver --export -o yaml > deployment.yml`
+            kubectl get deployment spin-clouddriver --export -o yaml > deployment.yml
+            ```
         - Above command generates a clean *deployment.yml* file which you can apply changes explained in GUI steps, including adding jvm options and debug port 5005.

         - Save changes to deployment.yml file and run
+            ```bash

-            `kubectl apply -f deployment.yml`
+            kubectl apply -f deployment.yml
+            ```

-            wait a few seconds for changes to get applied, you can check the status of deployment using `kubectl rollout status -f deployment.yml`
+            Wait a few seconds for changes to get applied, and check the status of deployment using `kubectl rollout status -f deployment.yml`

 4. Port-forward pod's 5005 port using this command to make it available to the outside world so that Intellij can connect to it.
+    -  Run
+        ```bash
-    - `kubectl port-forward "$(kubectl get pods | grep -i clouddriver | awk '{print $1}')" 5005`
+        kubectl port-forward "$(kubectl get pods | grep -i clouddriver | awk '{print $1}')" 5005
+        ```
         Please don't stop the above command as it will block the terminal

         If another process has occupied this port run `lsof -i:5005 | grep -i listen` to find the process.